 Enable Lid Filter.
 When checked, the Lid Filter is enabled and spots will not appear in the main grid.
 The spots are still kept in the History.

 Edit Lid Filter.
 Shows the Lid List for editing.
-Lid List Options allow you to apply the filter to the Spotter and/or the DX column.
+Lid List Options allow you to apply the filter to the Comment, Spotter, or DX columns.

 The Del key can be used to delete a Lid from the list.

 Right click on a callsign in the Lid List and select Show History to show all the spots that have been made by or about that callsign.
 This is particularly useful for the case of SWL.
 Unfortunately, a lot of offending spots are posted with the spotter listed as SWL.
 However, real SWLs also post useful spots.
 In general, it is better to block the real callsigns such as IT9RYH.

 Comment filters can be added from the Lid Filter right click menu or the Options menu.
 They are not case sensitive.
 FT8 and RTTY are commonly used filter terms.
 Check the Option to Filter Comments.
 Uncheck the Spotters and DX unless you are using the LID list for LIDs as well.

 Highlight Spots Near Terminator

 Highlight Spots Near Terminator.
 If this option is checked, spots from stations experiencing their local sunrise or sunset are highlighted.
 Set the highlight color for the filter in use using the Filter Editor.
 Propagation has been shown to be enhanced at this time, so it is useful to be aware of when sunrise or sunset occurs for each station.
 If you are experiencing sunrise or sunset yourself at this time, there is even more chance for improved propagation far beyond what would be expected based solely on the usual propagation models.